malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

                             1  0  0  0   ====>   0  1  1  0

 		I will change this once a better way to represent a qubit is implemented

+		The script examples/Hadamard.py is setup to solve for an annealer encoding of th Hadamard gate.
+However, the solver is not yet able to solve the system of 256 inequalities generated from the Hadamard truth table, even though it only has six ground state rows.
+I believe I will be able to get the solver to the point where it can accomplish this, though.

 	Z: